Sylvain-Bugat/linux-commands-reference/file-processing/count-lines/README.md

-# Count lines of a files or any input
+# Count lines of a file or any input
 ***
 Classic use-cases:
 **Count lines of a single file**